-Corbett Keeling, in association with the RM2 Partnership, has advised Arbuckles, a successful restaurant with branches in Norfolk and Cambridgeshire, on its sale to an Employee Ownership Trust.
+Corbett Keeling, has advised Arbuckles, a successful restaurant with branches in Norfolk and Cambridgeshire, on its sale to an Employee Ownership Trust.
 Arbuckles operates two restaurants in Ely and Downham Market, with a focus on American cuisine.

 John Murphy, Arbuckles, said: “I was guided through the whole process by the expert advice provided by Corbett Keeling and RM2.
 That way I was provided with a "One Stop Shop" that could answer any questions I had and manage the process from inception to completion.
 I cannot recommend the process and advice highly enough and without it would not have succeeded in a sale that allowed everyone to benefit.”

 Corbett Keeling advised the shareholders of a multi-service provider to the air freight industry, on the sale of a majority stake in the business to an Employee Ownership Trust.

 “It was a pleasure to work with the team on this transaction.
 There is a real buzz to the company, which has performed so well over the last few years.
 This transaction opens the door to the next stage of growth of the business, with the employees able to be rewarded for their hard work.”

 Corbett Keeling advised one of the shareholders of Henderson Rowe prior to the sale of their business to Rayliant, a Hong Kong-based quantitative investment manager.
 Henderson Rowe is an independent investment firm advising high net worth, long-term private investors and mid-sized institutional clients with a range of portfolio investment solutions.
 The business had been approached by various interested parties and Corbett Keeling provided corporate finance advice on determining the most suitable buyer, offer, and deal structure for the transaction.